ogupte/trope/README.md

 eventedLogger.fire('logme', 'hello'); // logs 'LOGME: hello'
 eventedLogger.fire('logme', 'world'); // logs 'LOGME: world'
 ```
-Multiple inheritance can be a useful method of code reuse and can result in some interesting combinations of composite definitions.
+Multiple inheritance can be a useful method of code reuse and can result in some interesting combinations of composites.

 For example, define a `Cat`.
 ```javascript